hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 ## 6. Array Map

-Array Map is basically an inline loop.
+Array Map is an inline loop.
 It is shorter and tidier.

 As an example, we have an array of numbers that need to be squared.
 With `for` loop, we do it like this: